 Riparian ecosystems are biophysically complex and highly diverse taxonomically, structurally and functionally (Naiman, Decamps & Pollock 1993; Poff 2002; Nilsson & Svedmark 2002).
 Extensive flow regulation of river systems and changing patterns of runoff under future climates are likely to produce dramatically different future hydrologies, with significant consequences for the diversity and functional composition of riparian assemblages.
 Riverine conservation and rehabilitation efforts must therefore be informed by general understanding of the processes that generate patterns of diversity and drive ecosystem functioning in riparian ecosystems.

 The prevailing paradigm in riparian ecology holds that heterogeneity in the riparian patch mosaic results from the sculpting action of hydrological processes across the biogeomorphic template.
 In riparian environments, it is this intrinsic environmental heterogeneity which fosters structural, taxonomic and functional heterogeneity within vegetation communities (Naiman et al. 1993; Corenblit et al. 2007; Bornette et al. 2008).
-Local hydrology is widely considered to be most important determinant of community composition and functioning in riparian plant assemblages, as it dictates patterns of disturbance by flooding, as well as soil moisture availability (Poff, Allan & Bain 1997; Arthington et al. 2010).
-Flooding may retard competitive exclusion by resetting the patch structure of parts of the landscape, and thereby enhance diversity (Huston 1979; Naiman et al. 1993), or constrain assemblages to species which have ecological strategies adapted to flooding, thereby decreasing diversity (Díaz, Cabido & Casanoves 1998).
+Local hydrology is widely considered to be the most important determinant of community composition and functioning in riparian plant assemblages, as it dictates patterns of disturbance by flooding, as well as soil moisture availability (Poff, Allan & Bain 1997; Arthington et al. 2010).
+Flooding may retard competitive exclusion by resetting the patch structure of parts of the landscape and thereby enhance diversity (Huston 1979; Naiman et al. 1993), or constrain assemblages to species which have ecological strategies adapted to flooding, thereby decreasing diversity (Díaz, Cabido & Casanoves 1998).

 The literature describing relationships between hydrology and riparian plant taxonomic diversity is relatively mature.
-General support has been found for the intermediate disturbance hypothesis (Connell 1978), with respect to the relationship between flooding intensity and taxonomic (e.g. Bendix 1997; Bendix & Hupp 2000; Lite, Bagstad & Stromberg 2005; Corenblit et al. 2007).
-This support is not equivocal, however (Nilsson et al. 1989; Baker 1990), and at within-reach scales, the geomorphic template is also a strong control on diversity (Bendix 1997, O’Donnell et al. 2013).
+General support has been found for the intermediate disturbance hypothesis (Connell 1978) with respect to the relationship between flooding intensity and taxonomic diversity (e.g. Bendix 1997; Bendix & Hupp 2000; Lite, Bagstad & Stromberg 2005; Corenblit et al. 2007).
+This support is not equivocal however (Nilsson et al. 1989; Baker 1990) and at within-reach scales the geomorphic template is also a strong control on diversity (Bendix 1997, O’Donnell et al. 2013).
 In regions where riparian plants experience periodic water stress, soil moisture availability may be driven largely by hydrology (Castelli, Chambers & Tausch 2000; Nilsson & Svedmark 2002).
-Seasonal and interannual variability in patterns of disturbance and water availability are also known to influence species richness (Greet, Angus Webb & Cousens 2011; Catford et al. 2012, 2014), and this effect may be exacerbated for summer flows in hot or dry regions (Garssen, Verhoeven & Soons 2014).
+Seasonal and interannual variability in patterns of disturbance and water availability are also known to influence species richness (Greet, Angus Webb & Cousens 2011; Catford et al. 2012, 2014) and this effect may be exacerbated for summer flows in hot or dry regions (Garssen, Verhoeven & Soons 2014).
 A study investigating drivers of riparian vegetation community structure and composition in subtropical eastern Australia identified variability in dry season flows as the hydrological variable which was most strongly associated with variation in species richness (Arthington et al. 2012).

 Conservation and ecological restoration activities increasingly aim to preserve the ecosystem functions associated with biodiversity (Aerts & Honnay 2011; Cadotte, Carscadden & Mirotchnick 2011; Montoya, Rogers & Memmott 2012).
 Functional traits can form the basis for mechanistic assessments of diversity that describe the range and distribution of ecological strategies within a community.
-Such metrics of functional diversity are substantially more powerful than taxonomic metrics as indicators of ecosystem functioning, ecosystem resilience, and capacity to provide ecosystem services (Tilman et al. 1997; Dı́az & Cabido 2001; Hooper, Iii & Ewel 2005).
+Such metrics of functional diversity are substantially more powerful than taxonomic metrics as indicators of ecosystem functioning, ecosystem resilience and capacity to provide ecosystem services (Tilman et al. 1997; Dı́az & Cabido 2001; Hooper, Iii & Ewel 2005).
 Reduced abundance of functionally unique species may gradually undermine ecosystems and assessment of functional diversity can be useful to diagnose degradation before species loss occurs (Mouillot et al. 2013).
 Assessments of ecosystem service production have also begun to give functional diversity privilege over taxonomic metrics (Díaz & Lavorel 2007).